mabrobotics/MD80-x-CANdle-Documentation/md_fdcan_protocol/canProtocol.md

 </table>
 <p></p>

-In case the operation initiated by a frame was unsuccessful the MD80 will not respond.
+In case the operation initiated by a frame was unsuccessful the MDxx will not respond.

 ### Write register frame